 We are aware, of course, that other arguments can be developed to justify the moral attitudes on vote-trading that seem to exist.
 We neither wish to deny the value of these arguments nor to compare them with those we have presented.
 For our purposes, which are those of developing the implications of rational individual behavior in political choice-making, the other arguments are irrelevant.
 Much of the orthodox discussion has been based, as we have suggested, on different assumptions about the behavior of the human actor in the political process.
-If individuals are assumed not to try to further their own interests but instead to seek some "public interest" or "common good" when they participate in collective choice, the sale of a vote becomes fall when corruption came to an end.
-See Sir Henry Maine, Popular Government (New York: Henry Holt, 1886), p.
-102.

-clearly immoral since the receipt of a money payment provides definite proof that the individual is receiving "private" gains from his power to participate in political action.
+If individuals are assumed not to try to further their own interests but instead to seek some "public interest" or "common good" when they participate in collective choice, the sale of a vote becomes clearly immoral since the receipt of a money payment provides definite proof that the individual is receiving "private" gains from his power to participate in political action.
 Much of the standard attitude toward vote-trading probably stems from this approach to the governmental process.
 We note only that the immorality of vote-trading in this context is wholly different from that which we have considered in some detail above, and much behavior which seems to be accepted as standard practice in modern democratic institutions must also be held to be immoral on this alternative approach.
 It would be interesting to examine the full implications of the behavioral assumption which holds that the individual always seeks the "public interest," but, as Frank Knight has often observed, no one has yet provided us with an analysis of the organization of a society of angels.

-Vote-Trading and the Rule of Unanimity
+Vote-Trading And The Rule Of Unanimity